mattmaynes2/aria/reports/research/02-AutomationSystems.md

 variety of different ways for devices to connect to the Wink Hub.
 The two most common ways are:

+1) Button Pressing
-1) Pressing a button on the Wink Hub to start transmitting a pairing signal and the new device will receive the signal and connect to the Hub.
+Pressing a button on the Wink Hub broadcasts a pairing signal across the network.
+Any new device that recieves this signal will then appear on the network, and can be viewed from the Wink app.
+The user then selects the new device and enters the device ID (located on the physical device) to add it to the automation system.

+2) Manufacturer Setup
+The new device must be added to the home network using the app provided by the manufacturer.
-2) The device needs to be setup in the manufacturers app once this is done the device can be added to Wink through the Wink app.
+Once it has been added through the manyfacturers app, it will be visible using the Wink app.
+It can be added to the automation system from here using the Wink app.

 #### Network

-The Wink system is a central hub that connects different devices.
-All of the different devices are controlled through the central hub.
+The Wink system uses a central hub to connects different devices.
+Devices communicate only with the central hub.

 #### API